Uncle Walt’s Pizza

 The photo is one from my collection of pizza shots from our outdoor wood burning oven.

 - Place the dough on a wooden pile sprinkled with yellow cornmeal and place pizza in a preheated 425°F oven on a pizza stone.
 Bake for 10 to 12 minutes or until the cheese is melted and crust is browned.
-Moving the pizza once with the pile during the baking will make the crust crisp up quickly.